related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

-Bitcoin has twice experienced halving - in November2012 and July 2016.
-Both times, these events marked the start of a bull run.
-But users are still concerned about the question - how can the following halving affect the current market situation?
+Bitcoin has already experienced halving twice – VNovember 2012 and July 2016.
+Both times, these events marked the beginning of a bull run.
+But users continue to be bothered by the question – How might the next halving affect the current market situation?

 Cihan Wu, co-founder and ex-generalDirector of Bitmain, pessimistic.
 He suggests that the first two uptrends were “catching up bubble and recession cycles”.
 In addition, he indicated a decrease in the value of lightcoin in August.
 The cost of the token increased from $ 31 to $ 135 in the first half of the year, but then in July fell exactly two times.
 Now it is trading at $ 57.
 He said: